 - It’s just so easy!

-With a Dutch oven dessert, everything bakes right in the same pot.
+With this apple cobbler with yellow cake mix, everything bakes right in the same pot.
 It’s a breeze to manage the mess and keep dishes to a minimum. - All ingredients are inexpensive and easy to find anywhere.

 Desserts Made Easy